 - Establish clear governance and develop strong functional capability.

 Integrity and having staff that do the “right thing” is important to Thibaut.
-“We are a large player in many markets, and with that come a responsibility to work with suppliers to achieve both our goals and a mutually sustainable success.
+“We are a large player in many markets, and with that comes a responsibility to work with suppliers to achieve both our goals and a mutually sustainable success.

 “This requires working together with our more strategic suppliers to create the most value possible for both companies and having clear plans regarding collaboration, product development and innovation.”